saldanaj27/compass/README.md

     Current Role: Software Engineer
     Experience Years: 3

-  You're a software engineer with 3 years of experience going after FAANG.
+  You're a software engineer looking to build an ML portfolio.
-  What level are you targeting, and have you started any interview prep?
+  What's your current ML experience — have you trained models before, or are you starting from fundamentals?

-  > L4/L5, I did some leetcode 6 months ago but I'm rusty
+  > I've done some tutorials and a Kaggle competition but nothing production-level

   Got it.
-What's your biggest weak spot right now — algorithms, system design, or behavioral?
+Are you building this portfolio to transition into an ML role, or to add ML skills to your current work?

-  > system design for sure
+  > transition into an ML engineer role

   go